 For her postdoctoral studies, Shruti joined the lab of Dr. Elaine Fuchs at the Rockefeller University as a Damon Runyon Cancer Research Fellow.
 There she found that epithelial stem cells can harbor a memory of inflammation which boosts their regenerative abilities.
 This finding extended the definition of inflammatory memory beyond immune cells introducing a seachange in our current view of how tissues remember inflammatory encounters.
 Shruti is a strong advocate for increasing diversity in science and promoting the advancement of underrepresented and marginalized groups.
-For her research and advocacy Shruti has received numerous awards including the NIH Women’s Scholars Award, the Regeneron Award for Creative Innovation, the L’Oréal For Women in Science Award, the Damon Runyon Dale F. Frey Award for Breakthrough Scientist, and the Sartorius and Science Prize for Regenerative Medicine and Cell Therapy, the Blavatnik Award for Young Scientists, the International Takeda Innovator in Science Award, the NIH Directors New Innovator Award, the Packard Fellowship, and the Pew-Stewart Scholar Fellowship.
+For her research and advocacy Shruti has received numerous awards including the Regeneron Award for Creative Innovation, the L’Oréal For Women in Science Award, the Damon Runyon Dale F. Frey Award for Breakthrough Scientist, the Sartorius and Science Prize for Regenerative Medicine and Cell Therapy, the Blavatnik Award for Young Scientists, the International Takeda Innovator in Science Award, the NIH Directors New Innovator Award, the Packard Fellowship, and the Pew-Stewart Scholar Fellowship.

 Brandon is an alumni of Hofstra University, receiving a B.S. in Biology.
 He oversees day to day lab operations and maintenance.
 He is dissecting the spatial organization of microbes in the skin and their interaction with host epithelia.
 A Long Island native, Brandon enjoys driving and eating.
 Brandon’s longterm goals are to pursue a doctoral degree in Cellular & Molecular Biology and educate future scientists